blueraymusic/TeamManage/replit.md

 - June 25, 2025.
 Implemented scrollable team members list with 4 visible members at a time for better organization management
 - June 25, 2025.
 Added search functionality to team members list for quick member lookup by name or email
 - June 25, 2025.
 Implemented scrollable conversations list with search functionality for admin chat interface
 - June 25, 2025.
-Optimized conversations display to show exactly 7 conversations at a time with proper scrolling and matching layout
+Optimized conversations display to show exactly 7 conversations at a time with matching layout
+- June 25, 2025.
+Adjusted conversations to show 7 full conversations with 8th partially visible for better scrolling indication
 ```

 ## User Preferences